What is MiFi?

-You may well have heard of these gadgets before, but under a different name - they’re often called things liked pocket Wi-Fi or Wi-Fi dongles.
+MiFi devices are Wi-Fi mobile broadband dongles.
+You may have heard of these gadgets before, but under a different name - they’re often referred to as Wi-Fi dongles, mobile hotspots or pocket Wi-Fi.

-MiFi is Three’s own brand name.
-They are functionally no different, but Three was the first network to launch them in the UK and decided to go with its own moniker.
+MiFi is a Three brand name.
+They are functionally no different to other Wi-Fi dongles, but 3 was the first network to launch these gadgets in the UK and decided to go with its own moniker.

 Not sure if you’d be best off with a MiFi or a USB dongle?
 They differentiate on several key points which may help you decide...